nih-niddk-mbs/StochasticGene.jl/README.md

 [username@biowulf ~]$ sjobs
 ```

 When the job finishes, Biowulf will create new swarm files in your folder.
 The fit results will be saved in the folder `results/HCT_scRNA`.
-There will be three files for each gene and model.
+There will be three result files for each gene and model.
 The file names will have the form

 `[filetype]_[label]_[condition]_[gene name]_[modeltype written as consecutive numbers GRS]_[number of alleles].txt`